Liberal–National Coalition: Liberal–National Coalition

+1974–1987

 Shortly after the reestablishment of the Coalition, the Country Party was rebadged as the National Country Party in 1975.
-The solidity of the Coalition was so strong in this period that despite the Liberals winning parliamentary majorities in their own right in the 1975 and 1977 federal elections, the Coalition agreement was retained, and the Coalition remained together upon entering opposition in the 1983 federal election, shortly after the National Country Party rebadged again to simply the National Party in 1982.
+The solidity of the Coalition was so strong in this period that despite the Liberals winning parliamentary majorities in their own right in the 1975 and 1977 federal elections, the Coalition agreement was retained, and the Coalition remained together upon entering opposition in the 1983 federal election, shortly before which the National Country Party rebadged again to simply the National Party in 1982.

+1987 split

 The Coalition suffered another break, related to the "Joh for Canberra" campaign, from April to August 1987, the rift healing after the 1987 federal election in July.

+1987–2025

 At the 1996 federal election, the Coalition was retained despite the Liberal Party again winning a parliamentary majority in its own right.
+This inaugurated the Coalition's second longest period in government under the country's second longest serving Prime Minister, John Howard.